 #SPJ4

-In addition to providing patients' families with emotional support and educating the general public about various health issues, registered nurses (RNs) supervise and carry out medical treatments.
-Most registered nurses collaborate with doctors and other healthcare professionals in a variety of settings.
+What sort of work are nurses supposed to perform?Registered nurses (RNs) supervise and perform medical operations while also providing patients and their families with emotional support and educating the public about various health issues.
+Most registered nurses collaborate with doctors and other medical professionals in a variety of settings.

 To know more about Nurse visit: